 Module 1: Identifying Language Processing Disorder or Disability

 The first module discusses what LPD is, and how to identify it.
 This includes assessment of students with the Clinical Evaluation of Language Fundamentals Screener.
 We also consider the impacts of Language Processing Disorder at home and school, as well as on family life and socially.

 Strategies and mapping these to stages and subjects, including

 Number of representations

 Module 3: Resources

 Resource recommendations provided for participants to consider and use.

-Completing this course will contribute 5 hours of NESA registered Professional Development addressing 3.5.2, 4.1.2 and 1.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teachers accreditation in NSW.
+Completing "Language Processing Disorder" will contribute 5 hours of NESA registered Professional Development addressing 3.5.2, 4.1.2 and 1.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teachers accreditation in NSW.